SmartData-Polito/darkvec/README.md

 In this repository we report all artifacts for experiments of the paper _DarkVec: Automatic Analysis of Darknet Traffic with Word Embeddings_.
 The current version is _v2_ after the paper review. in the [changelog](#changelog) session the main changes are reported.
 ___
 ***Note:*** All source code and data we provide are the ones included in the paper.
 We provide the source code and a description for generating the intermediate preprocessing files with the obtained results.
-To speed up the notebook execution, by default we trim the file loading.

-Please, note that when running the code without starting from the provided intermediate files, or because of random seeds used in third-party libraries, some results may slightly chage from one run to another.
+Please, note that when running the code, because of random seeds used in third-party libraries, some results may slightly chage from one run to another.
 The general trends observed in the paper are however stable.

-Notice that this repository has already been updated to include novel experiments and some changes requested by the reviewers.
-More changes will be included in the coming weeks to reflect the camera-ready version.

 ## <b>Table Of Content</b> <a id='toc'></a>